According to recent stats by the EIA, the average consumer will experience more than 2 power outages per year, which will last nearly 200 minutes.

 - Don’t use candles if you have pets.
 Or keep the pets out of the room where the candles are!

-- Remember that tea lights get really hot.
+- Remember that tea lights get hot.
 Be careful what you put them on.

 - Melted wax is a pain to clean up.
 Always put something under your candle.

 - Be cautious.
-I know you aren’t an idiot, but lots of fires do start because of unattended candles every year!
-So only burn the candles when they are in sight and be very careful they aren’t somewhere they can get knocked over.
+I know you aren’t an idiot, but many fires start because of unattended candles every year!
+So only burn the candles when they are in sight and be careful they aren’t somewhere they can get knocked over.